MichielBijl/apg-templates/README.md

 * Include prettyprint?
 * Keep concise; should be a clear reference document
   * Drop keyboard support tables?
-This information is in the APG (Authoring Practices Guide) anyway.
+This information is in the APG (Authoring Practices Guide).
   * Link to JavaScript rather than include the whole thing?
 * Include short code snippets?
   * As in: write it as a tutorial rather than dump the code.